Conflict of Interest (Trustees)

 Any Trustee, Officer, or member of a committee with board-delegated powers who has a direct or indirect financial interest or duality of interest, is a covered person.
 Please note: Foundation employees are covered by a separate staff conflict-of-interest policy.

 A covered transaction includes any transaction in which there may be a perceived, potential or actual conflict of interest, including any transaction in which the interests of a covered person may be seen as competing or at odds with the interests of the Foundation.
 Covered transactions are defined as “Financial Interest” and “Duality of Interest” for the purposes of this document.

-If a member of the governing body or any committee thereof has a financial interest conflicting with the interest of the Foundation in any manner (such as whether to enter into a contract with such individual or with an organization with which such individual is associated), then the individual must bring the conflict to the attention of the other members, shall provide information as requested and then refrain from deliberating or voting in any decision with respect to the matter.
-Such a conflicting financial interest is defined as:
+If a member of the governing body or any committee thereof has a financial interest conflicting with the interests of the foundation in any manner (such as whether to enter into a contract with such individual or with an organization with which such individual is associated), then the individual must bring the conflict to the attention of the other members, shall provide information as requested and then refrain from deliberating or voting on any decision with respect to the matter.

-Ownership in a public or private company doing business with the Foundation,
+- Ownership in a public or private company doing business with the foundation, or

 b.
-A substantial financial interest in any other organization that (i) is a party to the proposed or existing contract, transaction or arrangement or (ii) is in any way involved in the proposed or existing contract, transaction or arrangement, including through the provision of services in connection therewith.
+A substantial financial interest in any other organization that (a) is a party to the proposed or existing contract, transaction, or arrangement, or (b) is in any way involved in the proposed or existing contract, transaction, or arrangement, including through the provision of services in connection therewith.